Shameless season 4: Plot

 Fiona's life is drastically turned upside down on her birthday.
-Against her better judgement, Fiona pursues a secret affair with Mike's brother, Robbie.
+Against her better judgment, Fiona pursues a secret affair with Mike's brother, Robbie.
 Mike is devastated when he learns the truth, punching Robbie in the face and breaking up with Fiona.
-After being gifted a baggie of cocaine from Robbie, Fiona throws a party and snorts the cocaine; Liam gets into the stash of cocaine and is found unconscious in the kitchen.
+On the day of her birthday, Fiona is gifted a baggie of cocaine from Robbie.
+That night, Fiona throws a party and snorts the cocaine; Liam gets into the stash of cocaine and is found unconscious in the kitchen.
 As the family rushes Liam to the hospital, Fiona is arrested and lands in county jail; she refuses to give up Robbie's name.
 Originally put on house arrest, Fiona goes on a bender with Robbie's friends and breaks her curfew.
 She is sent to a correctional facility for a 90-day sentence, wreaking havoc for the rest of the family.

 Fiona's arrest leaves parental duties on Lip.
-Some unexpected assistance comes from an intelligent college student, Amanda (Nichole Bloom), who Lip eventually begins dating.
+Some unexpected assistance comes from an intelligent college student, Amanda (Nichole Bloom), whom Lip eventually begins dating.
 Lip begins to put his previous relationship with Mandy behind him; Mandy is stuck in an abusive relationship with her boyfriend, Kenyatta.
-Ian finally turns up and reunites with his family, but his new behavior concerns both Mickey and the family, who compare Ian's odd behavior to Monica's bipolar disorder.
+Ian finally turns up and reunites with his family, but his new behavior concerns Mickey and the family, who compare Ian's odd behavior to Monica's bipolar disorder.

 Fiona gets an early release from the correctional facility due to overcrowding.
 Thanks to her parole officer, Fiona gets a job as a waitress at the Golden House Restaurant, a diner managed by Charlie Peters (Jeffrey Dean Morgan).
-Frank is back to drinking with his new liver, and has simultaneously brought Sammi and Chuckie into the Gallaghers' lives.
-Mickey and Svetlana come to an understanding on how to raise their child.
+Frank is back to drinking with his new liver and has simultaneously brought Sammi and Chuckie into the Gallaghers' lives.
+Mickey and Svetlana come to an understanding of how to raise their child.
 During the final episode, a post-credits scene reveals Jimmy, who has been absent the whole season, watching the Gallagher home from his car with an unnamed woman.